KrisCheng/HackerProblem/README.md

 Desc:

-* the third assignment of the course of Pattern Recognization [Page Link](http://sse.tongji.edu.cn/yingshen/course/PR2017Fall/assignments/assignment3.pdf)
+* the third assignment of the course of Pattern Recognization.
+[Page Link](http://sse.tongji.edu.cn/yingshen/course/PR2017Fall/assignments/assignment3.pdf)

+#### 6.Excel2DB

+Desc:

+* read data from excel, and save them to the datatbase.

 ## C++